manishkr108/go-url-shortener/README.md

 A simple URL shortener built with Go.
 This application allows users to shorten long URLs and redirects them to the original URL using a short key.

 **Features**
-**Shorten URLs**: Input a long URL and get a shortened version that redirects to the original URL.
+**Shorten URLs**: Input a long URL and get a shortened version that redirects to the original URL.<be>
 **Generate Unique Keys**: Automatically generates unique short keys for each URL.
 **Redirect to Original URL**: Redirects users to the original URL when they visit the shortened URL.
 **Installation**